-So many of my fellow book bloggers have erxtoled the virtues of Joshilyn Jackson‘s novels.
-I’ve had her name of my to-read list for several years, but I haven’t followed through – until now.
+So many of my fellow book bloggers have extoled the virtues of Joshilyn Jackson‘s novels.
+I’ve had her name on my to-read list for several years, but I haven’t followed through – until now.
 Kathy at Bermuda Onion featured the author a few weeks ago and that got my attention.
 I decided to check my local library.
 The library didn’t have all of the author’s book but they did have the author’s debut novel on audio.
 I have to say: Best 12 hours of the month!
 Why didn’t I pay attention and read her earlier?!!
 Here’s the story:

 Arleen Fleet is the star of this book.
 She is a true southerner who has been living in Chicago ever since she graduated from high school.
 Her life wasn’t all that great back in Alabama, but something happened during her last year there that was so traumatic that she vowed never to return.
 What happened is a though-provoking mystery until nearly three-fourths of the way through the story.